 The National Quilt Museum works to advance the art of today's quilters by bringing it to new and expanding audiences worldwide.
 We serve the quilting community by providing in-facility and traveling exhibits, youth and adult educational programs, and advocacy efforts.

-The National Quilt Museum is the world's largest museum devoted to quilt and fiber art.
-A destination for quilters and art enthusiasts worldwide, annually the Museum receive visitors from all 50 US states and over 45 foreign countries from every continent.
-The Museum's in-facility and traveling exhibits are viewed by over 110,000 people per year.
-In addition, over 4,000 youth and adults participate in Museum youth and adult educational opportunities on an annual basis.
+The National Quilt Museum is a destination for quilters and art enthusiasts worldwide, annually the museum receive visitors from all 50 US states and over 45 foreign countries from every continent.
+The museum's in-facility and traveling exhibits are viewed by over 110,000 people per year.
+In addition, over 6,000 youth and adults participate in museum youth and adult educational opportunities on an annual basis.

-Located in a 27,000 square foot facility in historic downtown Paducah, Kentucky, the Museum's three galleries feature exhibits of the finest quilt and fiber art in the world.
-The Museum features three exhibit galleries.
-The Museum's vibrant and breathtaking exhibits are rotated 8-10 times per year.
-The primary gallery features quilts from the Museum's collection which includes over 400 works of art.
+Located in a 27,000 square foot facility in historic downtown Paducah, Kentucky, the museum's three galleries feature exhibits of the finest quilt and fiber art in the world.
+The museum features three exhibit galleries.
+The museum's vibrant and breathtaking exhibits are rotated 8-10 times per year.
+The primary gallery features quilts from the museum's collection which includes over 600 works of art.
 The two other galleries feature unique and diverse traveling exhibits.